Facilities & Equipment

 The Ronald R. Rhein Environmental Study Area

 This thirty-acre parcel of land near the Kutztown University campus is maintained as an ecological preserve and study area.
-Since this area has not been farmed for at least twenty years, it is a fine example of old-field succession in Berks County.
+Since this area has not been farmed for at least thirty years, it is a fine example of old-field succession in Berks County.
 The variety of habitats present in the preserve provide excellent cover for many birds, mammals, and other vertebrates as well as invertebrates.
-Ecology, botany, entomology, and limnology courses regularly use the preserve as an outdoor laboratory.
+Ecology, botany, entomology, and aquatic ecology courses regularly use the preserve as an outdoor laboratory.
 In addition, students and faculty often conduct research at the preserve.

 Kutztown University Wetland

 Kutztown University's Pennsylvania German Cultural Heritage Center is the site of a protected wetland that is used as an instructional resource and on-campus research site.
-A number of courses make use of the wetland for field-based laboratory exercises including Taxonomy of Vascular Plants, Introduction to Environmental Science, Ecosystems Ecology, and Entomology.
+A number of courses make use of the wetland for field-based laboratory exercises including Taxonomy of Vascular Plants, Introduction to Environmental Science, Ecology, Plant Ecology, and Entomology.

 Kutztown University Greenhouse

 Kutztown University has a modern greenhouse facility that is used to support botany and ecology courses as well as faculty/student research projects.